The multilayer architecture of the global input-output network and its properties: Conclusions

 We first analyse the heterogeneity and the diversification in input-output relationships and find that although the list of trading partners is generally broad, some sectors trade more intensively with a number of other sectors in different countries.
 We then view countries as nodes and industries as layers and explore the similarities and interactions among the layers.
 Again, in the weighted version, we observe that the similarity levels and the interaction strengths are varied across pairs of layers and that few couples of layers tend to be more overlapped and/or more strongly interacting with each other.
 Such first insights motivate us to examine the multilayer architecture at a broader scale rather the node-node or layer-layer interrelations alone.

-As investigated in our work, at the mesoscale level, there exist several large international communities in which some countries trade their inputs and outputs more intensively in some specific industry-based layers.
+As investigated in our work, at the mesoscale level there exist several large international communities in which some countries trade their inputs and outputs more intensively in some specific industry-based layers.
 In such a network structure, the world somewhat seems to have bipolar or multipolar trade system with different clusters that are more internally cohesive.
-However, interestingly, we also observe that the clustering behaviours of trades in input-output among industries and countries restructure over the period from 2000 to 2014.
-In general, not only the internal composition changes, but the centrality rankings of the members inside each community also reorder, with the diminishing role of industries from some countries and the growing importance of those from some other countries.

-As in 2000, the first largest community is still mainly comprised by sectors from the US, Japan together with several sectors from China.
+Furthermore, interestingly, we also observe that the clustering behaviors of trades in input-output among industries and countries restructure over the period from 2000 to 2014.
+In general, not only the internal composition changes, but the centrality rankings of the members inside each community also reorder, with the diminishing role of industries from some countries and the growing importance of those from some other countries.\\ As in 2000, the first largest community is still mainly comprised by sectors from the US, Japan together with several sectors from China.
 In contrast, the second largest cluster consists of industries mostly from the former Eastern Bloc's countries (e.g. Russia and Poland).
 As in the data for 2014, the most recent year available in the WIOD database, we identify an Australian-Asian community, where relevant industries of main Asian players (China, India, Japan, South Korea) and Australia are clustered together.
 On the other hand, those from countries involved in the North American Free Trade Agreement (Canada, Mexico and USA) belongs to the next largest community.